symfony/symfony-docs/book/templating.rst

 ``asset`` function takes care of this by determining how your application is being used and generating the correct paths accordingly.

-Additionally, if you use the ``asset`` function, Symfony can automatically append a query string to your asset, in order to guarantee that updated static assets won't be cached when deployed.
+Additionally, if you use the ``asset`` function, Symfony2 can automatically append a query string to your asset, in order to guarantee that updated static assets won't be cached when deployed.
 For example, ``/images/logo.png`` might look like ``/images/logo.png?v2``.
 For more information, see the :ref:`ref-framework-assets-version`